hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 The demo todo app shows off what you can do with hoodie.
 You will probably notice that it looks like a Bootstrap app.
 Though the app uses Bootstrap, hoodie has no dependency on Bootstrap and any CSS framework can be used.

-In the upper right, there is a drop down for "Sign Up".
+In the upper right, there is a drop down for “Sign Up”.
 Click on it and create an account with your desired username and password.
 After that you should be logged in automatically – only in this case your todos will be saved.

-Type in a few todos like "learn hoodie" and "steps 5, 6, 7 and 8".
+Type in a few todos like “learn hoodie” and “steps 5, 6, 7 and 8”.
 You should see your todos displayed directly.

 Nice to see a working hoodie after just three steps!

 ### Step Five – Tabs for CouchDB and Admin

-Our hood.ie demo app should already opened in your browser (if not, go to http://127.0.0.1:6001/new.html).
+Our hood.ie demo app should already be opened in your browser (if not, go to http://127.0.0.1:6001/new.html).
 Start two more tabs for CouchDB and the admin interface:

 ```
 http://127.0.0.1:6003/_utils
 http://127.0.0.1:6002/
 ```

-We won't use the admin *(:6002)* yet, but good to know it's ready.
-You also don't need CouchDB, except for monitoring the hoodie magic.
+We won’t use the admin *(:6002)* yet, but good to know it’s ready.
+You also don’t need CouchDB, except for monitoring the hoodie magic.

 # Part Two: Make Hoodie Your Own: Go Nuts